1cbyc/ei.nsisong.com/src/content/blog/infra-as-a-code.md

 **

 there is no way i'd talk about anything in tech without telling you about their **best practices**. in fact, i enjoy writing best practices documentations.

+my top iac best practices involves **using version control** to store your iac files and even to track changes. it also involves actively **breaking down your infrastructure code into smaller and reusable modules** that can be shared and also combined to create more complex infrastructure configurations (some of us like simple things, explanation is hard for me).